 Other activities need a whole day – such as adventure walks – while some combine really well with others to form a whole day out – such as canoeing and weaselling.

 Other activities can be undertaken in sessions or alternatively in short bursts throughout the week.
 If the group has got plenty of energy and it helps to meet your aims then why not do a quick problem solving task, set an orienteering challenge or go for a walk around our fantastic site or local area.

 To enhance the experience and enable any learning to be taken back into school/everyday life we ask that a visiting staff member/leader accompanies each activity group – this is essential for offsite activities and can be discussed at your programme meeting for onsite activities.
 Additional accompanying staff members/leaders are welcome but we have certain limits, including only having 14 passenger seats in our minibus.

-On some activities, such as local bike rides, caving and local walks, the accompanying staff/leader obviously do the activity with the group.
-On other activities, such as high ropes, abseiling and the Thornbridge Challenge, accompanying staff/leader generally spectate, help to supervise the group and encourage although they can usually have a go if they wish and time allows.
+On some activities, such as local bike rides, caving and local walks, the accompanying staff/leaders obviously do the activity with the group.
+On other activities, such as high ropes, abseiling and the Thornbridge Challenge, accompanying staff/leaders generally spectate, help to supervise the group and encourage, although they can usually have a go if they wish and time allows.

 To ensure the quality of our outdoor education programmes, whilst maintaining participants’ safety, we have a maximum group size of 12 young people, less if the group has additional needs in terms of physical mobility and special educational needs.